How did you start Paramount Events?

 Our parent company, The Paramount Group, has partnered each of our brands with different non-profits across Chicago that we believe closely align with our own goals and values.
 With organizations such as the Hephzibah Children’s Association and their mission to provide service programs for low-income families, to the Step Up Women’s Network that gives the opportunity for young girls to succeed professionally, Paramount promotes each cause through annual community events and fundraisers.

 One of the largest philanthropic events Paramount hosts is Tickled Pink, an annual gala to raise funds for breast and ovarian cancer through a partnership with the Bright Pink Breast Cancer Organization.
-Through other organizations such as Best Buddies, the Epilepsy Foundation, and Growing Home, our company is dedicated to giving back to the city and communities that have fostered our growth and believed in Paramount since the beginning.
+Through other organizations such as Best Buddies and Growing Home, our company is dedicated to giving back to the city and communities that have fostered our growth and believed in Paramount since the beginning.

 Where do you see the company going in the future?